 How ‘Bohemian Rhapsody’ became Queen of the box office

-Bryan Singer’s Bohemian Rhapsody has been the subject of much debate since its release last month.
-Unsurprisingly, the film about Queen frontman Freddie Mercury is embroiled in a fans vs. critics situation as the show continues to rock (yes, we went there) at the box office despite receiving less-than-desirable reviews.
+Bryan Singer’s Bohemian Rhapsody has been the subject of much debate since its release.
+Unsurprisingly, the film about Queen frontman Freddie Mercury embroiled fans vs. critics as the show rocked (yes, we went there) the box office despite less-than-desirable reviews.

 Drawing $50 million in its opening weekend in North America, the first-weekend audiences loved the film, giving it an “A” on CinemaScore.
 And yet, despite the strong start, the biopic earned feedback that collectively screamed “meh”.

 “Despite a strong performance by [Rami] Malek, Bohemian Rhapsody plays out as an excessively sanitized version of Queen’s story, rather than a labor of love,” said Screen Rant’s Sandy Schaefer.
 “Bohemian Rhapsody struggles to find a fresh way to tell its story,” quipped Steve Rose at The Guardian.

 Variety’s Owen Gleiberman added that “despite its electrifying subject, [Bohemian Rhapsody] is a conventional, middle-of-the-road, cut-and-dried, play-it-safe, rather fuddy-duddy old-school biopic, a movie that skitters through events instead of sinking into them.”

 Despite the reels of cutting commentary, the movie proved a hit with audiences and, as such, became second-best debut of all time for a music biopic.
 Numerous factors contributed to its success, one of the most notable being that of the terrific lead performance by Malek, which the critics were more than willing to agree with.